jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Successful Wercker Build and Deployment

-From your local development machine, push the wercker file to your GitHub static site repository.
+From your local development machine, push the wercker.yml file to your GitHub static site repository.
 Wercker will now trigger the workflow containing the build and deploy-production pipelines.
 If there are no issues, the workflow will execute successfully.

 <p align="center">
   <img src="/images/wercker/deploy_success.jpg" alt="Deploy success" />